pchoi-edr/TechEngr-C360-LOS-API-V1.1/api-list/srf-api/srf-api-add-collateral.md

 ```

 The `Add Collateral` request contains a collection of collaterals and LOS attempts to add them to an existing loan.
 There are two ways to use the `Add Collateral` API:
-- If the `/loanID` path is used, LOS looks up the loan by the ID  specified in the path.
+- If the `/loanID` path is used, LOS looks up the loan by the loan ID specified in the path.
 - If the `/locationID` path is used, LOS looks up the loan that the location is associated to.

 ### Request